leiway-info/fig4science/README.md

 # fig4science
 It provides a simple way to plot pretty figures that are ready for scientific publication and presentation.
 It is based on Matplotlib.

+    1. It supports subplots.
+    2. It is mainly for plotting lines.
+    3. It also serves as an example based on which the users can freely adapt for their own usage.

 ## Prerequisities